raimohanska/ourboard/README.md

 ## Google Authentication integration

 Google authentication is supported.
-To enable this feature, you'll need to supply `GOOGLE_API_KEY` and `GOOGLE_CLIENT_ID` as environment variables.
+To enable this feature, you'll need to supply `GOOGLE_OAUTH_CLIENT_ID` and `GOOGLE_OAUTH_CLIENT_SECRET` as environment variables.
 When running locally, you'll need to place these variables in both `frontend/.env` and `backend/.env`.

 ## Tech stack